jimmyskull/LUAunit/doc/index.rst

 ---------------------------------
 * Add command-line option to stop on first error or failure.
 See `Other options`_
 * Distinguish between failures (failed assertion) and errors
-* Support for new versions: Lua 5.3 and LuaJIT (2.0, 2.1 beta)
+* Support for new versions: LUA 5.3 and LUAJIT (2.0, 2.1 beta)
-* Validation of all lua versions on Travis CI and AppVeyor
+* Validation of all LUA versions on Travis CI and AppVeyor
-* Add compatibility layer with forked luaunit v2.x
+* Add compatibility layer with forked LUAunit v2.x
 * Added documentation about development process.
-See `Developing luaUnit`_
+See `Developing LUAUnit`_
 * Improved support for table containing keys of type table.
 See :ref:`comparing-table-keys-table`
 * Small bug fixes, several internal improvements
-* Availability of a Luarock package.
-See `https://luarocks.org/modules/bluebird75/luaunit` .
+* Availability of a LUArock package.
+See `https://LUArocks.org/modules/bluebird75/LUAunit` .

 New in version 3.1 - 10.
 Mar 2015
 ---------------------------------
-* luaunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true.
-See  :ref:`luaunit-global-asserts`
+* LUAunit no longer pollutes global namespace, unless defining EXPORT_ASSERT_TO_GLOBALS to true.
+See  :ref:`LUAunit-global-asserts`
 * fixes and validation of JUnit XML generation
-* strip luaunit internal information from stacktrace
+* strip LUAunit internal information from stacktrace
 * general improvements of test results with duration and other details
 * improve printing for tables, with an option to always print table id.
 See :ref:`table-printing`
 * fix printing of recursive tables

 **Important note when upgrading to version 3.1** : assertions functions are no longer exported directly to the global namespace.
-See :ref:`luaunit-global-asserts`
+See :ref:`LUAunit-global-asserts`

 New in version 3.0 - 9.
 Oct 2014
 --------------------------------

-Because LuaUnit was forked and released as some 2.x version, version number is now jumping to 3.0 .
+Because LUAUnit was forked and released as some 2.x version, version number is now jumping to 3.0 .

-* full documentation available in text, html and pdf at http://luaunit.read-the-docs.org
+* full documentation available in text, html and pdf at http://LUAunit.read-the-docs.org
 * new output format: JUnit, compatible with Bamboo and other CI platforms.
 See `Output formats`_
 * much better table assertions
 * new assertions for strings, with patterns and case insensitivity: assertStrContains,